High School (Pre-SAT/ACT) Skill Development

 Vocabulary: While the ACT/SAT do not have any "pure" vocabulary questions, a big part of understanding reading passages is understanding the vocabulary the author employs in the text.
 Students are assigned a set of vocabulary words every week and take a vocab quiz at the beginning of each class.

-Essay Writing: The ACT/SAT both have optional essay portions and while those sections are not as important as the multiple choice sections, it is still critical for students to be able to write in a compelling and concise fashion.
+Essay Writing: In today's world, it is critical for students to be able to write in a compelling and concise fashion.
 Through-out these sessions, students will work on creative and persuasive writing prompts to improve their overall writing ability.

 Math: This portion of the class is designed to help students enhance their logical reasoning skills and improve their ability to analyze and solve complex problems.
 The curriculum includes using ACT/SAT materials to introduce and re-familiarize students with the math concepts that are being assessed on the ACT/SAT.

 Evaluations: Before the sessions start and at the end of the session, the students take an evaluation in the form of the ACT or the SAT so that the instructors and parents are able to keep track of the students' progress.
 Sign up for a free evaluation today by clicking here.